 The loan itself is made up of two parts, a first charge senior loan and a second charge mezzanine loan.
 The first charge loan is £5,000,000, or 50% LTV, and the remaining £2,000,000 brings the total LTV to 70%.

-The terms of the loan are such that once 50% of the development has been sold, the first charge part of the loan must be returned to the lender(s), and then once 70% of the development has been sold the second charge part of the loan must be returned.
+The terms of the loans are such that once 50% of the development has been sold, the first loan must be repaid to the lender(s), and then once 70% of the development has been sold the second charge part of the loan must be repaid.

-Now, even if you invested in the loan during second charge, the development only needs to be sold for 70% of the valuation in order for you to have your capital returned.
-If you feel that this achievable then you could consider that this is a somewhat defensive investment strategy as you are not relying on the capital appreciation of the properties in the development in order for you to make a return.
+Now, even if you invested in the second charge loan, the development only needs to be sold for 70% of the valuation in order for your capital to be returned in full.
+If you feel that this achievable, then development loans typically represent a high yielding, attractive investment.
 Your return comes from the interest earned during the term of the loan.

 There are of course risks here, and there are no guarantees.
-But, if you believe in the fundamentals of the deal on offer and that the LTV is achievable even if property values fall, then you could consider development loan bonds a defensive investment strategy.
+But, if you believe in the fundamentals of the deal on offer and that the LTV is an achievable sale price even if property values fall, then development loan bonds would be an attractive addition to a well diversified investment strategy.